Working with TuneExperiment and PromptTuner

 _images/learning_curves.png

-Get model identifier
+Get the model identifier

 Note

-To get model_id call get_model_id method.
+To get the model_id, call the get_model_id method.

 model_id = prompt_tuner.get_model_id()